georgeslabreche/opssat-orbitai/Mochi/README.md

 ### Commands
 The server accepts the following commands:
+- reset: delete all model and log files.
 - train: train the models with the given inputs.
+- infer: predict label with given input.
 - save: save the models.
 - load: load the previously saved models in order to update them with new training data.
 - exit: stop the server and exit the program (does not save the trained models).

 ### Training
 The given training data is specific to the OrbitAI experiment.
 A generic solution is possible but not in the scope of this experiment for the sake of rapid prototyping.
-- The `train` command takes 2 parameters: the label and a photodiode elevation angle value, e.g.: `train 1 1.43` or `train 0 0.43`.
+- The `train` command takes 3 parameters: the expected label, a photodiode elevation angle value, the photodiode acquisition timestamp (milliseconds) e.g.: `train 1 1.43 1615255005626` or `train 0 0.43 1615255005626`.
 - Label values can either be 1 or 0 for binary classification.
 Label values of -1 are interpreted as 0.
 - Expected photodiode elevation angles values are PD6 for Camera and Optical RX FDIR model training and PD3 for Star Tracker model training.
+= The photodiode acquisition timestamp is only passed for logging purposes, it is not used for training.

 ### Test the ML Server